akeneo/pim-helpcenter/content/md/products-super-power/product-associations.md

   ![Adjust associated products quantities](../img/Products_Products_Associations_Quantities.png)
 1. Click on `Save`

-:::info
+:::warning
 Quantities must be positive integers, between 1 and 2,147,483,647.
 Using associations with quantities, please note that you cannot associate more than 100 products/product models per one product/product model.
 :::

 ## Remove associations from a product